kekoziar/r-novice/_episodes/01-rstudio-intro.md

 has other advantages such as integration with version control and project management.

 ## Who Uses R/RStudio?
-While R is open source, it’s commercial competitors include statistical packages such as SAS, SPSS, and Stata.
-The researchers that I've helped with R have come from the fields of genomics, statistics, and plant biology.
+While R is open source, its commercial competitors include statistical packages such as SAS, SPSS, and Stata.
+The researchers that I've helped with R have come from a variety of
+fields including genomics, statistics, and plant biology.
 I’ve used R for text mining, machine learning, and statistics.

 ## This Lesson